 Wonderlic SLE or SLEQ is required for all applicants who do not have a copy of the original high school transcript or meet the Basic Skills Requirements listed above and is a requirement for all homeschool certificate holders.
-General High School Equivalency (ie GED, HiSET, etc.) holders must meet on one of the Basic Skill Requirements above.
-Please refer to the entrance requirements on page 2 under number 5 above

-Flight program individuals with high school CGPAs of 2.8/4.0 (unweighted) or 3.5/5.0, or 82/100 (weighted) or higher are not required to take an entrance exam
+Flight program individuals with high school CGPAs of 2.8/4.0 (unweighted) or 3.5/5.0, or 82/100 (weighted) or higher are not required to take an entrance exam.

-Successful completion of an FAA certification would result in basis for admissions.
+Successful completion of an FAA certification would result in a basis for admissions.
 Federal Aviation Administration (FAA) credentials may include one of the following examples: Airframe and Powerplant Certification (FAA-147) or a Certified Flight Instructor Instrument (CFII).